About the Institute

 What It Is

-An Early Educator professional development system is a comprehensive approach to providing professional development opportunities.
+An early childhood professional development system is a comprehensive approach to providing professional development opportunities.
 When an effective ecpd system has been built:

 In addition, a well-drawn system builds on base education and articulates prior learning (education and training) into the professional development pathway for the individual; supporting forward progress toward personal education goals without redundancy and continuing education is provided by highly qualified staff.